arabog/alx_revisited/2.deploy-infra-as-code-(iac)/servers_secgrp/Readme.md

 LBSecGroup for a load balancer

 ### Security Group Syntax
-The following is the syntax required to create a
+The following is the syntax required to create a security group
 ```
 SecurityGroup:
     Type: AWS::EC2::SecurityGroup
     Properties:
         GroupDescription: String
         GroupName: String
         SecurityGroupEgress:
             - Egress
         SecurityGroupIngress:
             - Ingress
         Tags:
             - Tag
         VpcId: String
 ```
 In the SecurityGroup syntax shown above:
 The only required (mandatory) property is GroupDescription.
 It is a String value up to 255 characters without quotes.
 The GroupName is similar to GroupDescription, but it's not a required property.
 The `SecurityGroupEgress` and `SecurityGroupIngress` property rules are the most critical as it defines where the traffic will go.
 The former defines outbound traffic, whereas the latter defines the inbound traffic.
 The VpcId denotes the VPC ID in which you are creating the Security Group.

-Ingress rules and egress rules
+**Ingress rules and egress rules**
 Ingress rules are for inbound traffic, and egress rules are for outbound traffic.
 Ingress rules restrict or allow traffic trying to reach our resources on specific ports.
-Egress rules restrict or allow traffic originating from our server -- typically we are ok allowing all outbound traffic without restrictions as this doesn’t pose a risk for a security breach.
+Egress rules restrict or allow traffic originating from our server -- **typically we are ok allowing all outbound traffic without restrictions as this doesn’t pose a risk for a security breach.**

 ### Example
-The security group below with ingress/egress rules allowing traffic on port 80 using TCP protocol from/to any location:
+The security group below with ingress/egress rules **allowing traffic on port 80** using TCP protocol **from/to any location/anywhere**:
 ```
 InstanceSecurityGroup:
     Type: AWS::EC2::SecurityGroup